ten-protocol/ten-documentation/docs/getting-started/for-developers/setup-dev-env.md

    - Visit the [Obscuro hosted gateway](https://testnet.obscu.ro/) for wallet setup.
    - Click on 'Join' and follow the on-screen instructions.
    - Learn more about the [Obscuro Gateway](/docs/tools-infrastructure/hosted-gateway).
 3. **Acquire Testnet ETH Tokens**: To perform transactions, you'll need testnet ETH tokens.
-Refer to our [Getting tokens](/docs/getting-started/for-users/get-tokens).
+Refer to [Getting tokens](/docs/getting-started/for-users/get-tokens).

 ## 2. Setting Up the Environment